 - Biden's moved fast since his swearing-in.
 Here's an interactive look at what he's gotten done.

-- This is how the Biden presidency looks from one pivotal Pennsylvania county, 100 days in.
+- This is how the Biden presidency looks from one pivotal Pennsylvania county.

 In his inaugural address in January 1981, Ronald Reagan declared “government is not the solution to our problem, government is the problem.”
 The 40th President’s armory of income and capital gains tax cuts for the rich, a shrinking of the state and shredding of regulations was in itself a reaction to earlier societal shifts by Democratic presidents Franklin Roosevelt and Lyndon Johnson.
 Reagan’s philosophy powered years of unfettered capitalism that helped widen economic inequalities, which two subsequent Democratic presidents struggled to redress.